InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    * "dataDeclaration": An array of positive integers that represent
    * the data categories declared by the vendor.
    *
-   * "dataRetention": an object that contains the data retention for the purpose
+   * "dataRetention": an object that contains the data retention in days for the
-   * and specialPurpose declared by the vendor.
-A stdRetention is computed and
+   * purpose and specialPurpose declared by the vendor.
+A stdRetention is computed
-   * added if there is an absolute total of equal retention periods found.
+   * and added if there is an absolute total of equal retention periods found.
    *
    * "urls": an array of url objects representing language, policy url and
    * legitimate interest url.
 At least one entry is REQUIRED.
 Up to 40 languages